-Clicking the Edit (') icon for an policy on the Insert > Path Here page will open this
+Clicking the Edit (') icon for an policy on the Insert > Path Here page will open this dialog box.
+This dialog lets you modify an existing policy.
+Click APPLY to save your changes.

 IP Address and Port cannot both be set to Any.